 - EVOO – Extra Virgin Olive Oil, 2 tablespoons

 In a small bowl, soak the sultanas in warm water for about 15 to 20 minutes.
 Squeeze and dry them, set aside.

 Dilute the saffron powder in a small cup of lukewarm water for about 15-20 minutes, set aside.
-If using saffron threads, dilute them in a small cup of lukewarm water for about 40 minutes.
+If using saffron threads, dilute them in a small cup of lukewarm water.
 Cover and leave to infuse, little by little you will see the water turn into a deep yellow.